-Hiram College's Northwoods Field Station is located in Michigan's Upper Peninsula.
-Built by a group of Hiram students and faculty in the 1970s, this rustic camp is in the Hiawatha National Forest, just minutes from Lake Superior.
+Located in Michigan’s Upper Peninsula, the Northwoods Field Station was built by a group of Hiram students and faculty in the 1970s, and is in the Hiawatha National Forest – minutes from Lake Superior.

-It is an ideal location to develop a strong sense of community and interdependence, qualities that are essential to making visits to Northwoods successful.
-The camp is a unique place to live and learn.
+Cultivate a strong sense of community and interdependence at Northwoods Field Station – qualities essential in any aspect of life.
+The camp is a unique place to live and learn!

-Location: The camp is on the shore of Cherry Lake, is surrounded by 100,000 acres of National Forest wilderness, meadows, bogs, rivers and more than a dozen other undeveloped lakes, all within a two-mile hike.
+The camp is on the shore of Cherry Lake and surrounded by 100,000 acres of National Forest wilderness, meadows, bogs, rivers and more than a dozen other undeveloped lakes, all within a two-mile hike.

-Facilities: At Northwoods, the emphasis is on living in harmony with nature and a low-consumption lifestyle.
-Water is supplied by hand-pumping from a well.
+At Northwoods, the emphasis is on living in harmony with nature and a low-consumption lifestyle.
+Water is supplied by hand pumping from a well.
 The camp has a beautiful lodge with a full kitchen, meeting space, bathroom and shower.
 There are six comfortable sleeping cabins and composting outhouses.